neain/ALG2/README.md

 # ALG2
-A repository for my algorithms 2 homework
+A repository for my algorithms 2 homework sourse code